divvun/lang-sme-ml-speech/README.md

 # How to run
 This repository containes reused code from [ForwardTacotron](https://github.com/as-ideas/ForwardTacotron) (majority of the structure), [Tacotron2](https://github.com/NVIDIA/tacotron2), [WaveGlow](https://github.com/NVIDIA/waveglow/tree/5bc2a53e20b3b533362f974cfa1ea0267ae1c2b1) and Huggingface [tutorial](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2) .

+The code runs with Python 3.8.8.
+We are working on compatibility between the verions (currently incompatible).

 ## Data preparation:
+Install `requirements.txt`.
 1. You need to clone the data repo
 ```sh
 cd data/